-CHE 112 without the laboratory component.
-Students will attend the same lectures and be responsible for the same assignments (excluding laboratory) as students in the course with laboratory.
-Students must meet the same prerequisites.
+This course is CHE 112 without the laboratory component.
+This course is primarily intended for students who have completed the laboratory requirement at another institution.
+Students will attend the same lectures and be responsible for the same assignments (excluding laboratory) as students in the same course with laboratory.
 This course will not fulfill a college laboratory science requirement.
-Primarily intended for students who have completed the laboratory at another institution.
-Permission of the Department Chair required.
+Prerequisite: Permission of the Department Chair required.
 3 lecture hours per week.
 3 credit hours.